ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 - WPL Overflow Count
 - WPL TCP Overflow Count

-By default, this custom device only retains the first TDMS file created on the target.
-To keep the latest file instead, enable **Overwrite File If Exists?**.
+By default, this custom device will overwrite the TDMS file created on the target during each deployment.
+To keep the first file instead, disable **Overwrite File If Exists?**.

  **Note:** If **Overwrite File If Exists?** is not enabled and a log file is present at the target location, no new file will be created during deployment.